Multiplying and Dividing Rational Expressions

 To multiply , first simplify the individual fractions to find .

 That will save us some serious pencil graphite in the long run.
 Think of how many dozens of pennies you could save over the course of your lifetime if you follow this rule.
-Seriously though, it will make your life easier, even if it doesn't make you a pencil baron.
+Seriously though, it'll make your life easier, even if it doesn't make you a pencil baron.
 When the fractions involve big numbers, simplifying can be annoying, and you don't need that kind of aggravation.
-How irked would you be to need to deal with this baddie:
+How irked would you be if you had to deal with a baddie like

-Thankfully, we don't need to bother finding 7 × 121, nor paying someone to find it for us.
+Thankfully, we don't need to bother finding 7 × 121.
+We don't even need to pay someone to find it for us.
 Instead, we factor the numbers first and multiply second:

 Now we can see which factors cancel, plain as day: